 Many podcasts include background music (perhaps during the introduction) and some include interstitial ads, which interrupt the podcast at various points to play.
 Cast includes features that make it very easy to add both types of audio to your podcast.
-If you'd like the additional audio to play back alongside your Studio recording, we call that a Layer, and you can add one to your podcast by dragging and dropping an MP3 file on the "New Layer" track in the Editor.
-Once your Layer has uploaded, you'll see a draggable layer object in your Editor window.
+If you'd like the additional audio to play back alongside your Studio recording, we call that a Layer, and you can add one to your podcast by dragging and dropping an MP3 file on the "New Layer" track in the Editor, or by double-clicking on the layer track.
+Once your layer has uploaded, you'll see a draggable layer object in your Editor window.
 Drag the object to position it where you'd like it to play back, or click the X at the top-right of the layer box to remove it altogether.

-If you'd like to add an audio file that interrupts playback (an interstitial ad, for example), we call that a Wedge, and similar to layers you can insert a wedge by dragging and dropping an MP3 file on the "Wedges" track in the Editor.
+If you'd like to add an audio file that interrupts playback (an interstitial ad, for example), we call that a Wedge, and similar to layers you can insert a wedge by dragging and dropping an MP3 file on the "Wedges" track in the Editor, or by double-clicking on the Wedge track.
 You'll see a vertical line that runs through your entire project to indicate precisely where a wedge is positioned.

 Much like layers, wedges can be dragged to position them within your project, and can be removed when they're not needed.
 Remember that wedges play one at a time and will pause all other playback (including layers) while they play.
 Wedges placed inside a cut will play back in place of the removed audio.